okdistribute/dat-menubar/readme.md

 # Desktop Application for `dat`

+This is a cross-platform desktop application for [dat](http://dat-data.com).
+PRs welcome.

-Version and sync data over peer to peer network.
-Simply click to share a folder and you are given a static link.
-Someone else can use that link to download the data, directly onto their machine.
-Your data travels through no centralized servers.
+Sharing a folder gives you a link.
+Give that link to someone else so they can download the data.
+Your data will be available as long as the app is running, traveling through no centralized servers.
+If the app is closed, the data will no longer be served.

 ![open](images/open.png)

+## TODO

+- [ ] Create distribution tarball/.app
+- [ ] See info on each dat (e.g., number of peers)
+- [ ] Write to a debug log which can be viewed from 'debug' option in settings
+- [ ] Prompt to start downloading when the user clicks a link starting with `dat://`

 ## Developer Install

-It is currently in development, and not production ready.
-Here's how you can get it installed locally to test it out.
+This app under active development and not production ready.
+If you want to test it out, you can get it set up locally.

-### have dat 1.0
+### Have dat 1.0

 Make sure you install and link dat's 1.0 branch: